micag2025/Toolkit_Google_ADK/README.md

 | **CodeExplainAgent** | Explain Python code             | • Step-by-step explanation<br>• Highlight logic and pitfalls                                      | • No execution<br>• No code modification                               |
 | **HuggingFaceAgent** | Canonical HF references         | • Validate exact HF IDs<br>• Return official URLs                                                 | • Exact IDs only<br>• No guessing<br>• No recommendations              |
 | **GitHubAgent**      | GitHub repository inspection    | • Fetch repo metadata<br>• Stars, issues, PRs<br>• Recent activity via MCP                        | • Explicit `owner/repo` required<br>• No discovery<br>• No inference   |

 ---

-## Architecture Overview (Control Flow vs Data Flow)

-The diagrams below highlight the strict separation between **control flow*** and **data flow** in the system. **Control flow** is centrally managed by the `RootAgent`, which receives all user input, performs intent classification, and deterministically routes requests to the appropriate specialist agent.
-The `RootAgent` never generates user-facing answers itself. **Data flow** occurs only within specialist agents and their attached tools (such as `google_search`, GitHub MCP, and Hugging Face MCP), where external data is retrieved, processed, and returned as structured outputs.
-This design enforces clear responsibility boundaries, predictable behavior, and tool-grounded execution across the multi-agent architecture.

----